surniaulula/wpsso-user-locale/readme.txt

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-user-locale/assets/icon-256x256.png"> <strong>Provides a convenient locale / language / region selector in the WordPress admin toolbar.</strong></p>

-**Perfect for translators or anyone that needs to switch languages quickly and easily:**
+**Perfect for anyone that needs to switch languages quickly and easily:**

-Allows logged-in users to change their preferred locale / language / region setting right from the toolbar menu, instead of having to modify their user profile settings.
+Allows logged-in users to easily change their preferred locale / language / region setting right from the toolbar menu, instead of having to modify their user profile settings.

-The default behavior of WordPress is to apply the user locale preference *only* to the admin back-end &mdash; this plugin can extend the user setting preference to the front-end webpage as well.
+The default behavior of WordPress is to apply the user locale preference only to the admin back-end &mdash; this plugin can optionally extend the locale preference to the front-end webpage as well.

-The front-end locale selector is optional, and can be enabled / disabled in the SSO &gt; User Locale settings page.

 <h3>Do you use the Polylang plugin?</h3>